skyneon1/EZports1/README.md

 # Ezport website

-This is my Ezport website in which I give the updates about the games and stuffs.
+This is my Ezport website where the game updates are shown...

 ## Technologies Used